apache/struts-site/source/getting-started/form-validation-using-xml.md

 Within the validators node you can have 1 or more validator nodes.
 The type attribute specifies which validator you want the Struts 2 framework to use (see [Validation](../core-developers/validation) ).
 The param name="fieldname" node is used to tell the framework which form field entry to apply the rule to.
 See edit.jsp for the form fields and their name value (review [Struts 2 Form Tags](form-tags) if you're not familiar with how to use Struts 2 form tags).
-T he message node is used to tell the framework what message to display if the validation fails.
+The message node is used to tell the framework what message to display if the validation fails.

 | There are alternate ways to write the XML that goes in the validation XML file.
 See [Validation](../core-developers/validation)
 in the Struts 2 documentation for a full discussion.

-For example if the user doesn't enter a value in the first name form field and clicks on the Save Changes button, h e will see the following.
+For example if the user doesn't enter a value in the first name form field and clicks on the Save Changes button, he will see the following.

 ![form-validation-2.png](attachments/att20873264_form-validation-2.png)